allanokothdev/BookkeeperFVM/README.md

 # Techstack
 Android JAVA - We developed the mobile app using Android JAVA, - Files are in the /app folder

-Firebase Firestore - We've used Firebase Firestore as Backend to store Business Details and support User Authentication
+Firebase Firestore - We used Firebase Firestore as Backend to store Business Details and support User Authentication

-Firebase Functions - We've integrated Firebase Functions to facilitate interactions between Mobile App and Blockchain ( Solidity Code) - Files are in the /functions folder.
+Firebase Functions - We integrated Firebase Functions (Javascript) to facilitate interactions between Mobile App and Blockchain ( Solidity Code) - Files are in the /functions folder.

 We have these functions
-- CreateSale
+- CreateSale - Publish Sale Records on the FEVM
-- CreateStock
+- CreateStock - Publish Stock Records on the FEVM
-- fetchSales
+- fetchSales - Fetches Sales Records from the FEVM
-- fetchStock
+- fetchStock - Fetched Stock Records from the FEVM
-- CalculateCreditScore
+- fetchCreditScore - Calculates Credit Score based on Sales and Stock data

 Blockchain - Hyperspace FEVM Testnet

 # Future Developments

+UI Usability Improvements to support Non-Technical User Onboarding like Sarah Muani

+Integrate Android Room Library to support local data persistence.

+Integration with Biconomy SDK to support Smart Account (where the developer pays for transactions), relieving the user the need to have FEVM Tokens for them to publish business Records

 Security - Shift towards Self-Custodial wallet to promote wallet data privacy